Brett Fujioka is a writer covering modern Japanese culture, literature and critical theory.

 Consuming news in an ironic way became a fun affair.
 What’s more, to appreciate the jokes that Stewart told, audiences required a similar “insider literacy” on the latest memes and running in-jokes, just like Japanese cynical romantics in the 1990s.

 I don’t mean to draw an equivalence between the alt-right, members of which promote white supremacy and have murdered innocent people, and the dirtbag left.
 Nobody really self-identifies as alt-left; the supposed violence of that group is essentially non-existent.
-While the far-right makes plans to kidnap state governors and has been responsible for dozens of violent incidents during the Trump years, there hasn’t been a single high-profile killing by anyone directly associated with the dirtbag left or its subculture.
+Meanwhile, the far-right has made plans to kidnap state governors and was responsible for dozens of violent incidents during the Trump years, including an effort to overthrow the national government.

 Nevertheless, similar rhetoric from the alt-right, the dirtbag left and Japan’s cynical romantics underscores how all have been shaped by stagnant economic circumstances on the one hand and toxic internet culture on the other.
 Cynical romanticism permeates multiple ideologies within the spectrum of left and right politics in Japan and the U.S.

 These reactionary subcultures also help to make sense of the QAnon community of conspiracy theorists who believe that Trump is battling a cabal of Satanist pedophiles and sex traffickers.
 The QAnon phenomenon originated in 4chan through a pseudonymous user named “Q” who claimed to have insider information from the Trump administration about this cabal.
-Adherents of QAnon await the “storm” in which Trump arrests thousands of members of the cabal.
 The conspiracy theory provides a sense of belonging to its adherents despite having no basis in any sane reality.

 What makes QAnon different from other freakish internet spectacles is that people are acting on it in real life.
 Last year, a Staten Island man named Anthony Comello murdered an underboss from the Gambino crime family under the delusion that he was a member of the cabal.
 The FBI and Department of Homeland Security have labeled QAnon a significant “domestic terrorism threat.”
-At least 11 Republican congressional candidates publicly support the conspiracy theory or aspects of it.
-One, Marjorie Taylor Greene, in Georgia’s 14th district, is running unopposed.
+Shockingly, nearly two dozen Republican congressional candidates in the 2020 election publicly supported QAnon or aspects of it.

-Japanese authorities now more closely monitor potential violent incidents emerging from 2channel, and have successfully intercepted several of them.
-Increased scrutiny or stricter rules don’t make the problem go away, however.
+Japanese authorities now more closely monitor potential violent incidents emerging from 2channel and have successfully intercepted several of them.
+Increased scrutiny and stricter rules hasn’t made the problem go away, however.
 2channel users have migrated to Reddit, Twitter and other networks.
-Reddit banned multiple QAnon subreddits in 2018, and look where we are today.
+Reddit banned multiple QAnon forums in 2018, and look where we are today.
 There are limits to censorship and regulation, and both have the capacity to make matters worse, not only by inflaming the paranoia of users, but also by driving nefarious actors into even darker places further off the grid.

-Perhaps the most important thing to be done concerns the informational hygiene of the mainstream media, who remain the foil against which the culture of cynical romanticism defines itself.
-The news media needs to understand the role it plays in the cynical romantic imagination, and should adopt an explicit strategy in order to avoid aggravating internet users.
+Perhaps the most important thing to be done concerns the informational hygiene of the mainstream media, which remains the foil that the culture of cynical romanticism defines itself against.
+The news media needs to understand the role it plays in the cynical romantic imagination and should adopt an explicit strategy in order to avoid aggravating internet users.

 For example, The New York Times — which frequently generates content that goes viral among alt-right, dirtbag left and other subcultures, not necessarily because it is interesting or insightful, but because of how it galvanizes and validates discourses in those communities — discontinued its public editor position in 2017.
 Reinstating the position to investigate reader complaints and concerns is a concrete and useful step the paper could take.
 And expanding the public editor’s qualifications to include tech and social media literacy would help further curb potential online backlashes.

-That said, mass media is a business first and foremost, and news organizations may find themselves making concessions to balance dueling desires for provocative virality and protection from internet mobs.
-Empowering public editors won’t be enough — as Kitada has observed, cynical romantics put a “conspiratorial spin” on agreeable content: “This is simply the liberal media’s plan to redeem itself,” the conspiracists say.
+That said, mass media is a business first and foremost, and news organizations may find themselves making concessions to balance the dueling desires for provocative virality and protection from internet mobs.
+Empowering public editors won’t be enough — as Kitada has observed, cynical romantics also put a “conspiratorial spin” on agreeable content.